ethliup/UnrealCV/README.md

-# unrealcv
+# UnrealCV
+This is a customized version of the original [UnrealCV project](https://unrealcv.org).

+## Settings
-We use Unreal Game Engine 4.22.3
+The code is tested and built with Unreal Game Engine 4.22.3 and Visual studio community 2017 in Windows 10.

-## Build
 * Download/Purchase UE4 Scene Model from Unreal Game Engine Market Place
+    * An example model and detailed instruction from Carla simulator can be found from [CarlaRS](https://github.com/ethliup/CarlaRS)
 * Create "Plugins" directory within the project root directory
-* GoTo "Plugins/" directory, do "git clone https://gitlab.inf.ethz.ch/liup/unrealcv.git"
+* GoTo "Plugins/" directory, do "git clone https://github.com/ethliup/UnrealCV"
 * Open \*.uproject, UnrealCV will be promopted to ask for compilation.
 Choose to build it.

 ## Set-up Game Mode